 “Fugitive emissions” are those emissions which could not reasonably pass through a stack, chimney, vent or other functionally equivalent opening.

-“Hazardous air pollutant” means any of the following air pollutants listed in Section 112 of the Act and adopted by reference in 40 CFR 63.2.
+“Hazardous air pollutant” means any of the air pollutants listed in Section 112 of the Act, as adopted by reference in 40 CFR 63.2, and as adopted by reference in 567—subrule 23.1(4).